learningdatabases/learningdatabases/README.md

 👀 About This Repository

-This GitHub repository is a comprehensive resource for my online course, "SQL Mastery: From Zero to Hero in Data Management."
-Here, you'll find a wealth of resources, including lecture notes, code snippets, practical exercises, and project files that complement the course material.
+This GitHub repository is a comprehensive resource  for  "SQL Mastery: From Zero to Hero in Data Management journey courses" Here, you'll find a wealth of resources, including lecture notes, code snippets, practical exercises, and project files that complement the course material.
 Whether you're a beginner or looking to brush up on your database skills, this repository is your go-to resource.
 🌱 Learning Journey